-This is a MAJOR decision, and can have more consequences than you might realize.
+It's possible, but it is a major decision and can have more consequences than you might realize.

-It is no secret that music publishing is a very complex system.
-While changing your PRO is possible, it is important to know that it could have extremely adverse effects on your payments from the society for years.
+In addition, while changing your PRO is possible, it is important to know that it could have extremely adverse effects on your payments for songs registered with the PRO you are looking to terminate your agreement with.

 When switching to a new PRO, you will almost certainly lose money and you may not earn as much money at your new PRO depending on what kind of performances you are receiving.
 If you rely on the cash from your PRO to pay your bills and do not have backup income, this can be a very financially irresponsible decision.